Lesson 3: p5.js Serial In

 }

-Now save and run.
-The page should look largely the same except for the addition of the new <p> element at the bottom that says “Click anywhere on this page to open the serial connection dialog”.
+Save and run.
+The page should look the same except for the new <p> element at the bottom saying “Click anywhere on this page to open the serial connection dialog.”

 function onSerialDataReceived(eventSender, newData) {